noahehall/theBookOfNoah/0current/aws/exams/services/database/dynamodb.md

 ## terms

 - consistency: ability to read data understanding that all prior writes will be reflected in the results returned
+- scatter gather technique: funny name for a regular-ole thread-safe data chunking algorithm
+  - the base thread determines the number of chunks primary key for each chunk
+  - threads are created to read/write chunks to/from dynamodb
+- read-modify-write: aka optimistic concurrency control; application-level design pattern;
+  - whenever you want to update an item but ONLY if it hasnt changed in a particular way since you last read it
+    - requires that all processes knows to increment the version number for specific items
+  - read: an application retrieves the item and store its version number in memory
+  - modify: then immediately increment the version number (this will be the new version you'll check against in the future write)
+  - write: prepare the update and execute it with a conditional expression that fails if the version number has changed since you last modified it
+    - indicates some other process has changed the data your interested in

 ## basics